 Twice nominated for the Templeton Prize for his extensive work in methodology, economics, and philosophy of science, McShane ran workshops and delivered keynote addresses in Canada, Australia, England, the U.S., Korea, India, Australia, Mexico, Columbia, and Ireland.
 On various occasions and in various countries—including Mexico, Korea, Australia, Canada, and the U.S.—he presented the key issues underlying the vital transition from the muddles of Marxist, neo-Marxist, Keynesian, and neo-Keynesian analyses to a democratic economics.

 For over sixty years, McShane fermented forward towards a solution to the steady decay of global culture and its abuse of Gaia.
 In the last years of his life, he wrote with increasing clarity about the negative Anthropocene age in which we live and a future positive Anthropocene age of luminous collaboration.
 In Economics for Everyone he indicated pivotal steps towards seeding the positive Anthropocene age when the “cultural overhead” of leisure will be understood, taught, and implemented, and thus human life will be more livable for an ever increasing number.

-When McShane died in July of 2020, colleagues and former students around the globe paid tribute to him, describing him as an “African elder,” a person who “gave counsel to think long-term, in terms of centuries rather than years or even decades,” and “someone I could always be myself around, even when I was angsty, anxious, or depressed … a friend, mentor, professor, and family member all at once.”
-One person described “being amazed, when I asked him some questions, at his generosity—he tore out a chapter of something he was working on and gave it to me there and then.”
+When McShane died in July of 2020, colleagues and former students around the globe paid tribute to him.
+One person described him as an “African elder,” another as someone who “gave counsel to think long-term, in terms of centuries rather than years or even decades,” and a third as “someone I could always be myself around, even when I was angsty, anxious, or depressed … a friend, mentor, professor, and family member all at once.”
+A former student described “being amazed, when I asked him some questions, at his generosity—he tore out a chapter of something he was working on and gave it to me there and then.”

 M.Sc., Relativity Theory and Quantum Mechanics.
 University College, Dublin, 1952-56.